 Robocalls

-You cannot make a pre-recorded call or send an artificial voice message to any cell phone without express written consent for marketing purposes, and without regular express consent for informational purposes.
+You cannot make pre-recorded calls or send artificial voice messages to any cell phone without express written consent for marketing purposes, and without regular express consent for informational purposes.

 If you’re using an Automatic Telephone Dialing System (ATDS), you have to have express written consent for tele-marketing calls, and regular express consent for informational calls.